IGMP

 IGMPv3

 The last version is, IGMPv3.
 IGMPv3 is the extended version of IGMPv2.
-IGMPv3 provide to multicast clients to select specific Multicast Sources.
-Multicast clients select a specific Multicast Source and get Multicast traffic from only that Multicast source.
+IGMPv3 is used with Source Specific Multicastand Soruce Filtering.
+Source Specific Multicast provides to multicast clients to select specific Multicast Sources.
+Multicast clients select a specific multicast source and get multicast traffic from only that multicast source.
+IGMPv3 responsible for this relationship.

-In IGMPv3 there is also another difference.
+In IGMPv3 there is also another difference if we compare with other versions.
 All the hosts response to the Queries.
 In the other IGMP versions, only one host was responding, the others was suspended to reply.

 IGMPv3 Message consist of more areas that the other IGMP versions.
 You can find the IGMPv3 message below: